-Chapter 17.12 R-1 SINGLE-FAMILY RESIDENTIAL ZONE
+R-1 SINGLE-FAMILY RESIDENTIAL ZONE

 - E. Child Care Home (Registered or Certified Family Child Care Home), under the following provisions: - 1.
 The structure is a residential dwelling unit. - 2.
 The provider resides at the dwelling. - 3.
-Child care is offered to more than three children from more than one family at any one time other than the provider's children, and not more than 16 children, including children of the provider, regardless of full-time or part-time status. - 4.
+Child care is offered to not more than 16 children, including children of the provider, regardless of full-time or part-time status. - 4.
 Requirements of the Oregon Building Codes (including any Fire Life Safety Code) as amended, are met. - 5.
 Operator must have the appropriate licenses required by state regulations. - F. Day Care Facility (Adult), under the following provisions: - 1.
 The structure is maintained in its residential character; operators own, lease, or rent the property and reside therein; and the center is operated at a usage level equal to or subservient to the residential use of the structure. - 2.
 Twelve or fewer people are present at any one time at the center. - 3.
 Requirements of the Oregon Building Codes (including any Fire Life Safety Code) as amended, are met. - 4.
-Operator must have the appropriate licenses required by state regulations. - G. Residential Home as defined in Chapter 17.06 (Definitions) - E. Day care facility, under the following provisions: - 6.
+Operator must have the appropriate licenses required by state regulations. - G. Child Care Center, under the following provisions: - 1.
+The facility is a City-owned park or recreation facility, a public school, or a conforming private school. - 2.
+Operator must have the appropriate licenses required by state regulations, if applicable. - H. Residential Home as defined in Chapter 17.06 (Definitions) - E. Day care facility, under the following provisions: - 6.
 The structure is maintained in its residential character; operators own, lease, or rent the property and reside therein; and the center is operated at a usage level equal to or subservient to the residential use of the structure. - 7.
 Twelve or fewer people are present at any one time at the center. - 8.
 Requirements of the Oregon State Structural Specialty and Fire Life Safety Code (UBC), as amended, are met. - 9.
 That a certificate of approval be obtained for facilities with seven 7 or more people as required by ORS 418.810. - F. Residential Home as defined in Chapter 17.06 (Definitions). - G. Residential Facility as defined in Chapter 17.06 (Definitions).
 [Deleted per Ordinance 4988.]

-- C. Child Care Center, under the following provisions; - 1.
-Requirements of the Oregon Building Codes (including any Fire Life Safety Code) as amended, are met. - 2.
-Operator must have the appropriate licenses required by state regulations. - D. Church; - E. Community building, including library; - F. Day Care Facility (Adult), under the following provisions - 1.
+- C. Child Care Center, under the following provisions: - 1.
+The facility is not a facility defined in Section 17.12.010(G)(1). - Operator must have the appropriate licenses required by state regulations. - D. Church: - E. Community building, including library;

+- F. Day Care Facility (Adult), under the following provisions - 1.
 The structure is not a residence. - 2.
 Requirements of the Oregon Building Codes (including any Fire Life Safety Code) as amended, are met. - 3.
-Operator must have the appropriate licenses required by state regulations.

-- E. Day care facility, when the following situations exist; - 1.
+Operator must have the appropriate licenses required by state regulations. - E. Day care facility, when the following situations exist: - 1.
 The structure is not used as a residence by the operators, and/or - 2.
 Thirteen or more people present at any one time, - 3.
 That a certificate of approval be obtained for facilities with seven or more people as required by ORS 418.810.